Fuel Polishing Services

-Fuel polishing is a fuel cleaning process that filters diesel fuel in storage tanks to remove contaminants.
-Also known as diesel fuel polishing or diesel cleaning services, fuel filtering effectively removes water, microbial particles, and sludge from on-road and off-road diesel.
+Fuel oil polishing is a fuel cleaning process that filters diesel fuel in storage tanks to remove contaminants.
+Also known as diesel fuel oil polishing or diesel cleaning services, fuel filtering effectively removes water, microbial particles, and sludge from on-road and off-road diesel.

-CommTank offers fuel polishing services as an alternative in cases when it makes more sense than our tank cleaning service.
+CommTank offers fuel polishing services to customers as an alternative in cases when it makes more sense than our tank cleaning service.
 Mission-critical facilities prefer fuel polishing because it requires no downtime.
-The fuel system remains online during filtration, and the result is a clean tank with fuel that performs like new.
+The fuel system remains online during filtration.
+The result is a clean oil tank with fuel that performs like new.

 In the experience of our company, the high cost of diesel fuel is small when compared to repair costs for problems that develop without the proper maintenance of fuel tanks.
 A range of Information in this article details how diesel fuel polishing can restore fuel quality to meet the ASTM D975-10 specification.

 Advantages and Benefits of Fuel Polishing

 - Polishing costs less than outright fuel replacement

-- Polishing increases fuel tank longevity by preserving the interior and removing sludge buildup
+- Polishing increases fuel oil tank longevity by preserving the interior and removing sludge buildup

-- Polishing removes contaminants and restores diesel fuel to within acceptable limits of the ASTM D975-10 standard specification for on-road and off-road diesel
+- Polishing removes contaminants and restores diesel fuel to within acceptable limits of regulations such as the ASTM D975-10 standard specification for on-road and off-road diesel

 - Polishing requires no tank downtime, and allows the fuel system to remain online during the service